-- 282. The City acknowledges its responsibility to provide safe and healthy work environments for City employees.
+- The City acknowledges its responsibility to provide safe and healthy work environments for City employees.
 Every employee has the right to safe and healthy working conditions.
-Employee concerns regarding safety should be brought to the attention of his/her immediate supervisor for appropriate corrective action.
-No employee covered under this Agreement shall suffer any adverse action for bringing forth safety concerns to his/her immediate supervisor. - 283.
+Employee concerns regarding safety should be brought to the attention of the employee'shis/her immediate supervisor for appropriate corrective action.
+No employee covered under this Agreement shall suffer any adverse action for bringing forth safety concerns to the employee'shis/her immediate supervisor. - 275.
 At Juvenile Probation, the Department will continue its present good faith efforts to improve security at Juvenile Hall, to improve training, to provide "pic-radios" and evaluate the status of Department vehicles.